CodeLeiZ/TabSaving-ChromeExt/README.md

 - **HTML/CSS**: Simple structure and styling for the user interface.
 - **localStorage**: Ensures that the saved links persist even when the browser is closed and reopened.

-This project was part of my journey through the **Scrimba JavaScript Course**.
+This project was part of my journey through the **Scrimba JavaScript Course**, In addition to the core features taught in the course, I also improved the code, fixed some issues, and added new functionalities to further enhance the project.